Gallaudet University

 Email Us

-The Graduate Student Resource Center offers a small number of free ASL courses on campus in partnership with the Center for Continuing Education.
+The Graduate Student Resource Center offers a small number of free ASL courses on campus in partnership with the Office of the Chief Bilingual Officer.
 Contact us ENG 600: Academic English for Graduate Students This is a course designed for bilingual (English and ASL) students enrolled in graduate level programs.
 Students in this course will have access to the latest academic English resources, digital applications, practice materials, class sessions with peers, and tutorials with the Instructor.
 The assignments in this course are designed to strengthen graduate level reading and writing skills on typical projects, e.g., research papers, reports, plans, and proposals.
 In addition, students will work with the Instructor on a final writing project of their choosing, academic or professional, and which demonstrates their ability to apply writing skills and resources from the course.
 Grammarly is a resource that can improve your English writing in real-time.
 Although the premium version normally costs $144/year, it is FREE for Gallaudet students.
 Ready to get started?
 See the tutorial document here for instructions to download the app.
 An ASL version is available here.
-View other Recommended English Resources for Graduate Students

 Monthly dissertation writing retreats offer an opportunity for doctoral candidates to have time, space, and support with their dissertation writing.